Connect with others who understand.

 • Increased risk of high cholesterol or diabetes

-Some antipsychotics are also called atypical antipsychotics, and they may be grouped with medications like lithium and anticonvulsants under the general term “mood stabilizers.”
-As the name suggests, mood stabilizers help stabilize (regulate) symptoms of mood episodes.
+Some antipsychotics are also called atypical antipsychotics.
+Because they can help steady mood, they are sometimes grouped with lithium and anti-seizure medications under the general term mood stabilizers.
+Antipsychotics are their own type of medication.
+Mood-stabilizing medications help regulate symptoms during mood episodes.

-These medications can’t cure your mood swings, but they can offer significant relief from manic and depressive symptoms.
-Most people find these medications help to treat:
+These medications can’t cure your mood episodes, but they can offer relief from manic and depressive symptoms.
+Most people find that these medications help to treat:

 These medications often take several weeks to start working.
 In some cases, your doctor may recommend combining an antipsychotic with another mood stabilizer for better symptom control.